University of Michigan Residency Requirements

-- You currently live outside the state of Michigan for any purpose, including, but not limited to, education, volunteer activities, military service, travel, employment.
+- You live outside the State of Michigan for any purpose, including, but not limited to, education, volunteer activities, travel, or employment;

-- You have attended or graduated from a college outside the state of Michigan.
+- you attended or graduated from a college outside the State of Michigan;

-- You have been employed or domiciled outside the state of Michigan within the last three years.
+- you lived or worked outside the State of Michigan at any time within the last three years;

-- You are 24 years of age or younger and have attended or graduated from a high school outside the state of Michigan.
+- you are 24 years of age or younger and attended or graduated from a high school outside the state of Michigan;

-- You have attended or graduated from an out-of-state high school and have been involved in educational pursuits for the majority of time since high school graduation.
+- you attended or graduated from an out-of-state high school and have been involved in educational pursuits for the majority of time since high school graduation;

-- You previously attended any U-M campus (Ann Arbor, Dearborn, or Flint) as a nonresident.
+- you attended any University of Michigan campus (Ann Arbor, Dearborn, or Flint) as a nonresident.